came203/gitea/website/index.md

 ## Overview

 The HPC (High Performance Computing) cluster is a central computation infrastructure at ISD.
-Using the SLURM cluster engine (same as on the LRZ cluster), you can run jobs, i.e. simple commands, scripts or arrays, on the CPU cluster (GPUs coming soon).
-For training of neural networks, there will be a dedicated training node with 2 large memory GPUs (coming soon).
+Using the SLURM cluster engine (same as on the LRZ cluster), you can run jobs, i.e. simple commands, scripts or arrays, on the CPU + GPU cluster.
+For training of neural networks, one node is equipped with 2 large memory GPUs.

 ## User Documentation

 **Please consult the user documentation including [wiki](http://git.isd-muc.de:8080/DueringLab/Cluster_User/wiki) and [example code](http://git.isd-muc.de:8080/DueringLab/Cluster_User).**
 The documentation is found on the Gitea server (login with your **FUL account**).

 > **Please note**: The documentation is **work in progress** and will be extended over the coming weeks.
 More detailed SLURM documentations are available elsewhere, e.g. at the [Leibniz Rechenzentrum](https://doku.lrz.de/display/PUBLIC/SLURM+Workload+Manager).
 Most aspects will also apply to our cluster.